-Exploring Genetic Variation, Trait Associations, and Path Analysis in Chilli (Capsicum annum L.) Cultivars
+Exploring Genetic Variation, Trait Associations and Path Analysis in Chilli (Capsicum annum L.) Cultivars

 Abstract

-A field experiment entitled “Structural and Functional Parameters for Screening of Different Chilli Varieties” was carried out in Kharif season during 2015-16 at Research Farm, Department of Horticulture, College of Agriculture, Tikamgarh, J.N.K.V.V., Jabalpur (M.P.).
-The experimental was laid out in the randomized block design with three replications.
-The genetic variability, correlation and path analysis were studied in ten Varieties of chilli for 18 different qualitative and quantitative characters.
-Correlation coefficients at genotypic and phenotypic levels indicated that fruit yield per plant was positively and significantly correlated with Plant height (cm), No. of branches plant-1, No. of leaves plant-1, Fresh weight of ten fruits-1, Number of fruits plant-1, number of seeds fruit-1 and Test weight content but negative and significant association was found with Relative growth rate (RGR), Crop growth rate (CGR) and fruit length (cm).
+A field experiment entitled “Structural and Functional Parameters for Screening of Different Chilli Varieties” was carried out in the Kharif season during 2015-16 at Research Farm, Department of Horticulture, College of Agriculture, Tikamgarh, J.N.K.V.V., Jabalpur (M.P.).
+The experiment was conducted in a randomized block design with three replications.
+The genetic variability, correlation and path analysis were studied in ten varieties of chilli for 18 different qualitative and quantitative characters.
+Correlation coefficients at genotypic and phenotypic levels indicated that fruit yield per plant was positively and significantly correlated with plant height (cm), no. of branches plant-1, no. of leaves plant-1, fresh weight of ten fruits-1, number of fruits plant-1, number of seeds fruit-1 and test weight content but negative and significant association was found with relative growth rate (RGR), crop growth rate (CGR) and fruit length.
 It might be associated with increasing the fruits yield per plant.
-Path coefficient analysis revealed that the highest positive direct effect on fruit yield per plant was exerted by Number of fruits plant-1 followed by Plant height at 90 DAT and Number of leaves plant-1 at 90 DAT, while highest negative direct effect on fruit yield per plant was exerted by Number of branches plant-1 at 90 DAT, Test weight, Fruit girth and Fruit length.
+Path coefficient analysis revealed that the highest positive direct effect on fruit yield per plant was exerted by number of fruits plant-1 followed by plant height at 90 DAT and number of leaves plant-1 at 90 DAT, while highest negative direct effect on fruit yield per plant was exerted by number of branches plant-1 at 90 DAT, test weight, fruit girth and fruit length.
 Therefore, selection should be practiced for fresh weight of fruit, number of fruits per plant, fruit width and fruit length for direct improvement of fruit yield per plant.

-Keyword:- Chilli, Varieties, Correlation, Genetic variability and Path etc.
+Keyword:- Chilli, Varieties, Correlation, Genetic variability and Path analysis

 Introduction

-Chilli (Capsicum annum L.) is a member of the solanaceae family that includes tomato, potato and brinjal.
-Capsicum was domesticated at least five times by prehistoric peoples in different parts of south and Middle America.
-The genus Capsicum consists of approximately twenty wild species and five domesticated species, most cultivated chillies in the world belong to the species Capsicum annum L. The five domesticated species of chilli are Capsicum annum L., Capsicum frutescens L., Capsicum chinense L., Capsicum pubescens L. and Capsicum baccatum L. The substances responsible for pungency in chilli is Capsaicin (C18H37NO3) and several related chemicals, collectively called Capsaicinnoids.
-Green fruit of chilli and sweet peppers are one of the richest sources of anti-oxidants and vitamins such as vitamin A, C and E. These anti-oxidants in food protect occurrence of cancer and delay ageing.
-Chilli (Capsicum annum L.) is a vegetable as well as spice and one of the most important cash crops of India.
-It is used for industrial purpose due to extraction of oleoresin.
-India is the world largest producer, consumer and exporter of chilli.
-Guntur in Andhra Pradesh produces 30% of chilli particularly in India.
-This has the potential for improving the income and the livelihood of thousands of small farmers.
+Chilli (Capsicum annum L.) is a member of the Solanaceae family that includes tomato, potato and brinjal.
+Capsicum was domesticated at least five times by prehistoric peoples in different parts of South and Middle America.
+The genus Capsicum consists of approximately twenty wild species and five domesticated species, most cultivated chillies in the world belong to the species Capsicum annum L. The five domesticated species of chilli are Capsicum annum, Capsicum frutescens, Capsicum chinense, Capsicum pubescens and Capsicum baccatum.
+The substances responsible for pungency in chilli are Capsaicin (C18H37NO3) and several related chemicals, collectively called Capsaicinnoids.
+Green fruit of chilli and sweet peppers are one of the richest sources of anti-oxidants and vitamins such as vitamin A, C and E. These antioxidants in food protect occurrence of cancer and delay ageing.
+Chilli (Capsicum annum L.) is a vegetable as well as a spice and one of the most important cash crops of India.
+It is used for industrial purposes due to the extraction of oleoresin.
+India is the world’s largest producer, consumer and exporter of chilli.
+Guntur in Andhra Pradesh produces 30% of chilli, particularly in India.
+This has the potential to improve the income and the livelihood of thousands of small farmers.

 Correlation simply measures the association between yield and other traits, whereas path coefficient analysis permits the separation of correlation into direct effects (path coefficient) and indirect effects (effects exerted through other variables).
-Hence the present investigation was carried out with a view to study the character association and direct and indirect effect of different independent characters on dependent variable, green chilli yield in chilli varieties.
-The present research works on “Structural and Functional Parameters for Screening of Different Chilli Varieties” was conducted with objective to study the periodic changes in structural and functional parameters of different varieties of chilli.
+Hence, the present investigation was carried out with a view to studying the character association and direct and indirect effect of different independent characters on the dependent variable, green chilli yield in chilli varieties.
+The present research works on “Structural and Functional Parameters for Screening of Different Chilli Varieties” was conducted with the objective to study the periodic changes in structural and functional parameters of different varieties of chilli.

 2. Materials and Methods